 - We taught them how to talk to God (Pray).
 Prayer can begin very early on.
 You can help them learn to fold their arms and repeat what you say.
 Then they learn the basic steps and can begin to make it their own.

 - We also taught them to recognize how God speaks to them (through the Holy Spirit).
-I remember my oldest when she was 7.
-She could recognize the good feelings of the Holy Ghost and what those feel like.
+I remember when my oldest was 7.
+She could recognize the good feelings of the Holy Ghost and how they felt.
 Then she learned how to recognize and follow the promptings given.

 - We taught them how to pay their tithing when they were little.
 We started teaching them how to have money to give, save, and spend.
 Here is my post about that.